Registration While Abroad

 Department advisors may request more detail concerning courses taken abroad.
 In these cases, the student is responsible for obtaining course syllabi from the host institution or program provider.
 We recommend that students get more courses approved and equated than they will need to take while abroad in case of cancellations or scheduling conflicts after they arrive at their study abroad site.
 Please keep in mind that international universities may not have course descriptions like those typical in the U.S. and in some instances it may be necessary to list general requirements for which credit would be appropriate (e.g. Psychology 300 level/PSYCH 3**) and update the form once students have registered at their host institution and emailed their final schedules to their advisers.

 The academic adviser must also sign the form.
 After the form is completed, it should be returned to the Study Abroad Office.

 If a student switches courses after he/she arrives overseas he/she may contact his/her Study Abroad Adviser for assistance.
 We also recommend that students get in touch with their academic adviser for guidance.

-After a student has completed his or her study abroad program, the host institution or program provider sends a transcript directly to the Office of Global Engagement.
+After students complete their study abroad programs, the host institution or program provider sends a transcript directly to Clemson Abroad.
+Transcripts must come from an official school of record—please discuss with our office and your provider.
 Transcripts may take up to three months to reach our office.
+Students with financial aid should discuss the impact to their funding with Clemson Abroad and the Office of Student Financial Aid.
 Once the transcript reaches our office, the courses listed are matched with those on the Request for Approval of Work to be Taken Abroad Form.
 If all courses match, the transcript is taken to the Registrar's Office for posting on the student's transcript.
 If there are courses on the transcript which do not appear on the Request for Approval of Work to be Taken Abroad Form, then the student is notified and must obtain approval for those courses.